AlmeroSteyn/AlmeroSteyn.github.io/_posts/2017-09-07-aria-live-regions-in-react.markdown

 also conquering my fear of using the <a href="https://facebook.github.io/react/docs/context.html" target="_blank">React Context</a> api, I came up with a solution that I felt was pretty good.

-The functionality described in this article has been published as  <a href="https://www.npmjs.com/package/react-aria-live" target="_blank">react-aria-live</a>.
+The functionality described in this article has been published on **NPM** as  <a href="https://www.npmjs.com/package/react-aria-live" target="_blank">react-aria-live</a>.

 ## Why do I need this?

 Perhaps we should quickly revisit the reason for adding <a href="https://www.w3.org/TR/wai-aria/states_and_properties#attrs_liveregions" target="_blank">ARIA live regions</a>
 to your applications.

-In JavaScript applications, like those we create in React, we often find very important changes happening in the application which are completely ignored by screen readers.
-This happens as we are manipulating the **HTML DOM** with JavasScript and screen readers are not built to look for these changes and to try and figure out which ones to announce, but rather to read out the HTML the user is currently focusing on.
+In JavaScript applications, like those we create in React, we often find very important changes happening in the application which are then completely ignored by screen readers.
+This happens because we are manipulating the **HTML DOM** with JavasScript and screen readers are not built to look for these changes or to try and figure out which ones to announce, but rather to read out the HTML the user is currently focusing on.

-Examples of these changes are loading in new routed components and updating import parts of the interface after we have fetched data from the server.
+Examples of such changes include loading new routed views or updating import parts of the interface after we have fetched data from the server.
 Visual users can see this quite easily, but screen readers users need to be told by the screen reader software that something important has changed in the application.

 To fix this, we can create **ARIA live regions** in our applications that, if found by a screen reader, will be monitored and any changes to the content will be announced to the user.

-These regions are simply HTML tags decorated with the ARIA property of `aria-live`.
+These regions are simply HTML tags decorated with the ARIA property of **aria-live**.
 Here is an example of how we could configure such a region:

 {% highlight javascript %}
 <div aria-live="polite"